KrzysztofStaron/PromptCoT-implementation/fixerPrompt.md

 - Describing the problem after the fact → NO
 - Describing probability/fraction steps that never appear → NO

+The rationale should be a construction blueprint, not:

+a partial geometric explanation

+a solution attempt

+a misinterpretation of the constraints

 ### ❌ Problem:

 - Ill-posed probability questions